brandenlopez-909/brandenlopez-909.Github.io/_posts/2019-07-29-GroupProject.md

 Preliminary observations
 ========================

-Welcome to the capital bike share data set.
-Today we will be exploring the relationship between different variables and how they impact total bike count in future settings..
+In the Capital Bike Share data set, we will be exploring the relationship of the variables and how they impact consumer rentals of bikes, in the Washington D.C Area.

-Before we dive into exploratory data analysis, we will vet the data for any irregularites and remove them as fit.
+Performing simply data analysis, we vet the data for any irregularites within the data, look for any repeated data types and remove them.

 ================